 How are hoteliers using technology, and what are the results they are seeing?

-These are the questions we set out to answer in the 2022 Hotel Technology Survey.
+These are the questions we set out to answer in our Hotel Technology Survey.
 Together with Benchmark Research Partners, we asked more than 100 hoteliers across a wide range of roles and company types what their experience has been.

 Hoteliers say technology helps them